Marquis Grissom: Early life and amateur career

 Grissom was born in Atlanta, Georgia, the second-youngest of sixteen children of Marion and Julia Grissom.
 Grissom was one of fifteen children who survived infancy.
 He grew up in Red Oak, Georgia, in a house which his father built from scratch while working on the assembly line at the Atlanta Assembly, a Ford plant.
 Grissom could not afford to play organized baseball in early childhood.
 When Grissom was 8 or 10 years old, he struck a police officer's Cadillac with a rock thrown from a great distance.
 The officer, who was impressed by the throw, agreed not to charge Grissom if later he would join his youth baseball team.

 Grissom attended Lakeshore High School in College Park.
 He was offered college scholarships in baseball, football and track and field.

 Grissom played baseball at Florida A&M University as a pitcher and outfielder.
 He played two seasons with the Rattlers in 1987 and 1988 during which time he posted a .408 batting average.
-In 1988, he scored more runs per game and hit more triples per game than any other player in Division I. He was named the Most Outstanding Player of that season's Mid-Eastern Athletic Conference baseball tournament after pitching two complete games and maintaining a .643 batting average.
+In 1988, he scored more runs per game and hit more triples per game than any other player in Division I. He was named the Most Outstanding Player of that season's Mid-Eastern Athletic Conference (MEAC) baseball tournament after pitching two complete games and maintaining a .643 batting average.
 He was inducted into the MEAC Hall of Fame in 2014.

 Baseball career

 Montreal Expos

-In 1988, the Montreal Expos selected Grissom with the 76th overall pick in the amateur draft, as part of that draft's third round.
+The Montreal Expos selected Grissom with the 76th overall pick in the 1988 MLB draft, as part of that draft's third round.
 He had been considered a prospect as both a pitcher and an outfielder, but the Expos decided to have him work solely as a position player.
 He made his professional debut with the Jamestown Expos of the New York–Penn League that fall and advanced quickly through the system, first appearing in the majors on August 22, 1989.
 He showed steady improvement for the next few seasons, gradually developing into a star as Montreal's leadoff hitter and center fielder.
 He led the National League in stolen bases in 1991 and 1992, was a member of the NL All-Star team in 1993 and 1994, and won four consecutive Gold Gloves, the first coming in 1993.

 Against the Los Angeles Dodgers on July 28, 1991, Grissom caught Chris Gwynn's fly ball for the final out of Dennis Martínez's perfect game.